cbosdo/sumaform/lab/pdf/instructions.md

 In this step, review the **Virtualization host** formula values.

 In the **Formulas** tab of the *kvm1.hol1313.net* system click on the **Virtualization Host** subtab.
-The default values are perfectly acceptable for the exercise.
+The default values are usually acceptable, but for the exercise a bridged network using `br0` is required.
-Take a look at these values to figure out what can be changed.
 Click the **Save Formula** button after making changes.

 Do the same for `kvm2.hol1313.net`.